MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionIisMetabase.md

 ### -PropertyId

-Specify the numeric property of the IIS Metabase setting.
+Specifies the numeric property of the IIS Metabase setting.

 ```yaml
 Type: Int32